-    Rent increases that were due to take effect between 23 April 2020 and 30 June 2020 have been halted.
+Rent increases that were due to take effect between 23 April 2020 and 1 December 2020 have been halted.
 This means rent increases issued after 24 February 2020 will no longer occur.
-This measure will be reviewed prior to 30 June 2020 and may be extended.

 It is likely that the COVID-19 emergency will result in rents dropping.
 As such, it will likely be easier to dispute a rent increase on the basis that it is unreasonable.
 If you want to dispute a rent increase on the basis that it is unreasonable, you must do it before the increase takes effect.
 We can assist with putting your dispute together.

 I have lost my job as a result of COVID-19 and can’t pay the rent.
 Can I break my fixed-term lease without penalty?

 If you would rather end your tenancy because, for example, you can move back home, or your landlord refuses to renegotiate your rent and you do not want to go into debt, you can apply to the Residential Tenancy Commissioner to terminate your tenancy due to severe hardship.

 Before making an application, you should ask your landlord for a mutual termination of the lease.
 If they agree, make sure you get proof in writing.
 If they do not, you may have to make a hardship application to the Commissioner.